 Akitas don’t need to be bathed too often because they do an excellent job of keeping themselves clean.

-Their fur repels dirt, and anything that does stick will be cleaned off pretty quickly by the dog.
+Their fur repels dirt, and the dog will quickly clean anything that does stick.

-Also, because their coat is very thick, it takes a very long time to dry, and it’s difficult to wash out any shampoo properly.
+Also, because their coat is very thick, it takes a very long time to dry, and it isn’t easy to wash out any shampoo properly.